Jigsy1/mIRCd/README.md

 Mainly doing this for my own personal amusement.

-# Progress (old - 0.03)

-Seeing as I haven't touched this in about two months, I'm just going to upload what I've done.

-A lot of commands haven't been finished (response wise, and the like), and there's no error checking.
-(Esp. with the config.)

-You can however join channels, part channels, disconnect, set modes (to an extent), talk, etc.

-If you want to try the IRCd for yourself, tweak the config, then do /mIRCd.load followed by /mIRCd.start.

-Then just connect to localhost on the port(s) used.
-E.g. /server localhost 6667

 # 2021 (Revision 2):

 I have decided to try and attempt this again from scratch.